 - Are there restrictions on intercity or interstate travel?
 Yes

 - Visitors wishing to travel between islands must request travel authorization and may in some cases be subject to a COVID-19 test.

 - Are U.S. citizens required to quarantine?
 Yes

 - All visitors are required to quarantine 14 days upon arrival.

-- Find more information regarding quarantine policies on the Cayman Islands COVID-19 website.
+- Find more information regarding quarantine polices on the Cayman Islands COVID-19 website.

 - Are commercial flights operating?
 Yes

 - The Government of the Cayman Island may impose fines of $10,000 and imprisonment for two years.

 - Citizenship services are available on an appointments-only basis.
 Please e-mail CaymanACS@state.gov to request an appointment.